You will learn

 This metric is tracked whenever an identifiable browser views a product page on your website (for ecommerce stores).

-Active on Site can help segment your contacts based on engagement level, while Viewed Product tracking can enable you to send customers reminders in a browse abandonment flow.
+Active on Site can help segment you identify profiles that are visiting your site, while Viewed Product tracking can enable you to send customers reminders in a browse abandonment flow.

 Note that some integrations do not have Viewed product tracking installed automatically.